yanyan155/resume/cv.md

 * vk: [Янис Мачкин](https://vk.com/id15973765)

 ## Summary
 Hi!
 My name is Yan and I search for js-developer job.
-I like coding and learn something new and then apply knowledge in practice.
-It is very important to work side-by-side with more qualify staff, that is why i want to work on commertial projects with a team of developers, and that is main purpose to continue learning, try harder and show my best.
+I obsessed with coding, learn something new about it daily and then successful apply the new knowledge on practice.

 ## Skills
 Mark up PSD templates.
 HTML5, CSS3.
 Client side js.
 Basic node.js.
 Basic sails.js.
 Git.